-After all the steps outlined above have been completed, the candidate's file will be submitted to the Teacher Admission and Advisory Committee (TAAC) for review.
-It is the candidate's responsibility to ensure that all items have been completed.
+After the program requirements have been completed, the candidate's file will be submitted to the Teacher Admission and Advisory Committee (TAAC) for review.
+It is the candidate's responsibility to ensure that all items have been completed, including the resolution of any Incomplete grades received in the prerequisite courses.
 Candidates will be notified of the committee's decision in writing.
-ALL OUTSTANDING REQUIREMENTS MUST BE SUBMITTED TO THE SCHOOL OF EDUCATION PRIOR TO REGISTERING FOR ANY METHODS COURSES.